Rabbit Films

-The company is currently led by CEO Olli Suominen.
+Currently, the company is led by CEO Olli Suominen.
 Other executives and directors include Jaana Pasonen, Tuomas Summanen, Jasmine Patrakka, Suvi Valkonen, and Minna Haapkylä.

 As of 2021, Rabbit Films is listed in 56 people's profiles on LinkedIn.
-It distributes its own formats and finished programmes through its own distribution entity, Rabbit Formats.
+It distributes its own formats and finished programs through its own distribution entity, Rabbit Formats.

+In 2023, The majority of the company's shares were sold in June 2023 to the Danish film and television production company Monday Media.